guadag12/ce888-assigment/README.md

 # Stress Prediction Among Nurses Using Vital Signs: Insights and Challenges from a Random Forest Model 👩‍⚕️

-Code and report of assignment no.2 of module CE888 for the Msc in Social Data Science at the University of Essex.
+Code and report of assignment no.2 of module CE888 of Data Science & Decision Making.
 In it you can find:

 1. **code.ipynb:** File with the predictive model
 2. **data_model.csv:** data transformed and used to make the predictive model